 Marcus may have previously been acquainted with Narcissa Prentiss prior to his February 1835 visit to her family’s home that ended with his marriage proposal.
 At that time, some missionary couples were introduced by mutual acquaintances for what seems to us today to be a marriage of convenience, the individuals hardly knowing one another, but having common morals and goals.
 Narcissa Prentiss was from Amity, New York.
 She had also applied to the American Board of Commissioners of Foreign Missions but was told that unwed females were not accepted.
 Her prayers were answered when Marcus Whitman entered her life.
 Narcissa accepted Marcus’ proposal and they both had a year to anticipate their marriage while Marcus made his journey west for the first time with Samuel Parker.

 The journey west with Parker was not a pleasant one.
 Mr. Parker was very difficult and considered Whitman to be more of a servant than an associate.
-They traveled with a caravan heading to the annual Rendezvous of mountain men and trappers that was held on the Green River in present-day Wyoming.
+They traveled with a caravan heading to the annual Rendezvous of mountain men and trappers that were held on the Green River in present-day Wyoming.
 As Christian missionaries and supporters of temperance, Whitman and Parker were not well accepted by the others in the caravan until Whitman treated cholera sweeping through the group.
 He also operated on mountain man, James Bridger, removing a three-inch iron arrow point from his back that was from a battle with the Blackfoot three years prior.
 After the success of the operation on James Bridger, others at the Rendezvous also came forward for operations, making Whitman well accepted as a medicine man even before he established the mission station among the Cayuse in 1836.
 Parker and Whitman parted ways after meeting with Nez Perce and Flathead chiefs.
 Samuel Parker was to continue the exploration to Walla Walla with the Indians, while Marcus returned east to marry Narcissa and make preparations for the next journey, including finding more missionaries to join them.